-T-Mobile considering 'anytime upgrade' club that would give customers two device upgrades per yearAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile considering 'anytime upgrade' club that would give customers two device upgrades per yearAlex Wagner - Editorial Director of News and Content

 One of the many announcements made by T-Mobile yesterday was related to its new Simple Choice Plan, which is part of the carrier's big move away from the traditional subsidy model that U.S. wireless customers are used to.
 The new plan isn't the only major change that T-Mobile's got cooking, though, as the company revealed to CNET that it's considering implementing an "anytime upgrade" club as well.

 While the idea of an anytime upgrade plan is still one that's in the early stages at T-Mobile, CEO John Legere did explain that such a club would allow for two device upgrades per year.
 In order to join the club, customers would be expected to pay a fee that was described as "very small," though it's not clear if such a charge would be paid on a monthly or yearly basis.
 Such a plan would also include phone insurance.